-- Statements of work
+- 1. Statements of work

 - 2. Contracts

 - 3. Memoranda of agreement

 - 4. Licensing agreement

-1. Revise the requirements (e.g., product requirements, service level requirements) to be fulfilled by the supplier to reflect negotiations with the supplier when necessary.
+Revise the requirements (e.g., product requirements, service level requirements) to be fulfilled by the supplier to reflect negotiations with the supplier when necessary.

-Refer to the Service System Development process area for more information about developing and analyzing stakeholder requirements.
+Refer to the Requirements Development process area for more information about developing product requirements.